 When I moved to Edinburgh in 2014, it was one of my priorities to find a place for my practice.
 I was super excited when I discovered the variety of yoga styles that the city could offer, plenty of yoga places to choose, and, last but not least, the most beautiful studio in town was just around the corner from my place.

 I was lucky when a job opportunity opened for me at the same yoga centre.
-I had the opportunity to see what was going on behind the scenes of the classes, what was involved in running a yoga studio.
+I had the chance to see what was going on behind the scenes of the classes, what was involved in running a yoga studio.
 I met lots of people from students and inspiring teachers, and it was then when it came to my mind for the first time the idea of starting a teacher training course.
 Thousands of questions stopped me from acting on it: is this the right thing for me?
 Am I ready?
 What kind of course?
 How many hours?

 Despite the fact that I was working in a yoga studio and surrounded by amazing teachers from different backgrounds, it was really difficult to find answers to those questions and I did not have any idea where to start searching for the right course for me.
 I wasn’t ready.